If you've experienced property loss from wildfires in LA our team is here to help you. Call us today.

 What Is an HO6 Insurance Policy?

 An HO6 insurance policy is a homeowners insurance policy designed to cover a condominium or a co-op unit.
-While common areas and the building’s exterior are covered by insurance held jointly by the entire condo association, an HO6 policy protects a particular condo owner’s unit and its contents.
+While common areas, the roof, and the building’s exterior are covered by insurance held jointly by the entire condo association, an HO6 policy protects a particular condo owner’s unit and its contents.

 A typical HO6 insurance policy includes:

-• Unit/Dwelling/Building Coverage: This covers the structure of your condo unit, including walls, floors, and ceilings, protecting it from damage due to covered perils such as burst pipes, storms, or fire and smoke damage.
+• Dwelling Coverage: This covers the structure of your condo unit, including the walls, floors, and ceilings, protecting it from damage due to covered perils such as burst pipes, storms, or fire and smoke damage.
+(Note that, as with most homeowners insurance coverage, flood insurance almost always must be purchased as a separate policy.)

 • Personal Liability Coverage: This provides protection if someone is injured or their property is damaged while in your condo, including legal fees and medical bills.